 Contractions change with movement

-If you can’t tell if you’re in true labor or false labor, call your doctor.
-Sometimes checking the cervix is the only way your doctor can tell for sure.
+If you don’t know if you’re in true labor or false labor, call your doctor.
+Sometimes checking the cervix and monitoring contractions is the only way your doctor can tell for sure.

 Questions to ask your doctor